vbalexr/site/content/posts/starting.md

 ---

 Thank you for taking the time to read this.
-I hope you enjoy the content I share here, and I look forward to connecting with you!
+This was my hello world post.
+Now lets dive in tech stuff.